NorseByte/opensource-tracker/README.md

 - Add try and catch in get user info.
 To enable error handeling.
 - Make database for followers, and follower for easy rolback on error (delete when current user are done, and keypoint for insta user.)
+- Add functions scan keywords.
+  (Look for specfic keywords in user profiles (node) and then use a full singel scan)
+- Add max follower critera in search options.
 ```

 ## Other